kevinlee9/Semantic-Segmentation/README.md

 #### network +
 - [ ] Learning a Discriminative Feature Network for Semantic Segmentation
+- [ ] Learned Shape-Tailored Descriptors for Segmentation
+- [ ] Normalized Cut Loss for Weakly-Supervised CNN Segmentation
 - [ ] Fully Convolutional Adaptation Networks for Semantic Segmentation
 - [ ] Learning to Adapt Structured Output Space for Semantic Segmentation
-- [ ] Learned Shape-Tailored Descriptors for Segmentation
-- [ ] Normalized Cut Loss for Weakly-Supervised CNN Segmentation
 - [x] Semantic Segmentation with Reverse Attention: BMVC2017, equally responses of multi classes(confusion in boudary region). add reverse branch, predict the probability of pixel that doesn't belong to the corresponding class. and use attention to combine origin and reverse branch
 - [x] Deep Clustering for Unsupervised Learning of Visual Features, ECCV2018. use assignments of knn as supervision to update weights of network
+- [x] DEL: Deep Embedding Learning for Efficient Image Segmentation, IJCAI 2018. use spp embedding as init probs to do image segmentation

 #### arch
 - [ ] The Devil is in the Decoders, BMVC2017